 I am an investigator on many clinical trials that will hopefully lead to the development of new treatments for people with MDS and leukemia.
 I am particularly interested in “epigenetic” therapies, which restore the ability of bone marrow cells to use genetic information needed to make blood cells.
 In addition, I collaborate extensively with laboratory scientists both within Memorial Sloan Kettering and at other institutions to learn more about the blood and bone marrow abnormalities in patients with these diseases.
 We then use those new discoveries to develop new treatments.
 I am an author of numerous manuscripts describing clinical trials, including those that led to FDA approval of treatments for MDS.

-- A Study of Gilteritinib (ASP2215) in Patients with FLT3-Mutated Acute Myeloid Leukemia
+- A Phase II Study of Standard Chemotherapy with either Gilteritinib or Midostaurin to Treat FLT3-Mutated Acute Myeloid Leukemia

 Memorial Sloan Kettering's doctors and scientists are constantly developing new treatments for cancer.
 MSK is typically running hundreds of clinical trials at a given time.